 Degrees: The School supervises the following degree and certificate programs: BA in Art History and Studio Art; BFA in Graphic Design, Studio Art, Transmedia, and Visual Studies (leading to teacher certification); MAE in Arts Education; MA in Art History; MFA in Fine Arts; and PhD in Fine Arts with a track in Critical Studies and Artistic Practice.
 A Graduate Certificate is offered in Art History, Criticism, and Theory.
 Minors are available in Art History, Fine Art Photography, Studio Art, and Transmedia.
 A wide array of courses is available, including offerings in animation, film, 3D design, art technology, ceramics, printmaking, digital imaging, metal fabrication, multimedia, computer design, illustration, packaging, web design, motion graphics, and sculpture.

 Facilities and Partnerships: Facilities include the Landmark Art Gallery, 3-D Art Annex (Ceramics, Jewelry Design and Metalsmithing, Sculpture), Satellite Gallery, Transmedia Lab, Computer Lab, Visual Resources Center, and Woodshop.
 Art students can participate in community outreach and special partnerships, including the East Lubbock Promise Neighborhood, Arts Initiative in Medicine, Summer Discovery Visual Arts Program, Texas Metals Symposium, Texas Sculpture Symposium, Charles Adams Studio Project (CASP) Art Studio Demonstrations and Workshops, and Lubbock’s popular First Friday Art Trail.
 Summer programs are regularly offered in Fredericksburg (TX), Seville, China, and Italy.

 The School of Music (www.music.ttu.edu) provides a professional environment that stimulates the highest standards of excellence in music education, research, and performance.

-Degrees: The School supervises the following degree programs: BA in Music; BM in Music with concentrations in music (leading to teacher certification), composition, performance, and theory; BM+MMEd (accelerated program); MM with tracks in composition, conducting, jazz performance, music theory, musicology, pedagogy, and performance; MMEd in Music Education; DMA with tracks in performance, conducting, composition, and piano pedagogy; and PhD in Fine Arts with tracks in musicology, music theory, music education, and arts administration.
+Degrees: The School supervises the following degree programs: BA in Music; BM in Music with concentrations in music (leading to teacher certification), composition, performance, and theory; BM+MMEd (accelerated program); MM with tracks in composition, conducting, jazz performance, music theory, musicology, pedagogy, and performance; MMEd in Music Education; DMA with tracks in performance, conducting, composition, and piano pedagogy; PhD in Fine Arts with tracks in musicology, music theory, music education, and arts administration; and PhD in Music Education.
 Certificates are available in Community Arts Entrepreneurship, Jazz Studies, World Music, Early Music Performance Practice, and Piano Pedagogy.

 Areas of Instruction: Instruction is offered in piano, organ, voice, guitar, harp and all brass, woodwind, percussion, and stringed instruments.